bparanj/crystal/security/patching.md

 ```bash
 bundle info
 ```
-This command provides a summary of all gems, including their versions and dependencies.
+This command provides a summary of all gems,  their versions and dependencies.

 ### 6. Using `Bundler::LockfileParser`
 For a more programmatic approach, you can use the `Bundler::LockfileParser` class to parse the `Gemfile.lock` file and extract detailed information about dependencies.